 - Attend all lessons and Tutor Time punctually.

 - Sign in when you arrive after 8.30am and before the start of the next lesson and sign out if you leave the site before the end of a morning or afternoon session.

 - Seek written permission in advance for any time that you know you need to take off and inform any subject teacher(s) concerned.

-- Get a parent or guardian to contact the school either by telephone or email before 9.30am (email@example.com) if absence is unavoidable or bring in a letter signed by a parent or guardian on the first day back after an absence – otherwise this will be counted as unauthorised absence on your record.
+- Contact the school either by telephone or email before 9.30am (email@example.com) if absence is unavoidable or bring in a letter signed by a parent or guardian on the first day back after an absence.
 Although you are a Sixth Former, parents still have responsibility for you and we shall contact them if your absence is unexplained or if your pattern of attendance, authorised or not, is giving overall cause for concern.
-We also use Truancy Call, an automated phone alert home for students absent without a reason.
+We use Truancy Call, an automated phone alert home for students absent without a reason.

 The school is expected to:

 - Monitor your attendance, contacting home if there are concerns about absence or when unauthorised absences are identified.